Three mobile money agents jailed nine years for stealing

-Three mobile money agents who stole their employers’ GHS34,106 and used same for Soccer betting, have been sentenced to three years each by an Accra Circuit Court.
+Three mobile money agents who stole their employers’ GH¢34,106 and used same for Soccer betting, have been sentenced to three years each by an Accra Circuit Court.

 Aaron Anku, Joseph Doe and Evans Owusu were charged with Conspiracy to Commit Crime to wit stealing, and three counts of stealing.

-The three accused persons have pleaded guilty to the charges preferred against them.

-Police say the accused have since refunded GHC1, 000 each and same was being kept for evidential purposes.
+Police say the accused have since refunded GH¢1,000 each and same was being kept for evidential purposes.

 The Court presided over by Mrs. Christina Cann convicted them on their own plea.